HugoBlox/hugo-blox-builder/starters/academic/content/authors/admin/_index.md

 highlight_name: false
 ---

 I am a research scholar at the Centre for Atmospheric Sciences, Indian Institute of Technology Delhi.
-My research interests include land surface modeling, surface fluxes, and wind farm layout optimization.
+My primary research interests include land surface modeling, crop modeling, and associated surface fluxes.
+I also have expertise in wind farm layout optimization using machine learning.
 I am part of the IIT Delhi team of the ISRO-IITD Geosphere-Biosphere Program (GBP), which aims to improve the CLM5 land surface model to simulate Indian agroecosystems accurately.
 {style="text-align: justify;"}